Methods of free probability: 16d. Spectral measures

+We can see that this is in tune with Definition 16.36, in the sense that the Poincar\'e series constructed there coincides with the above one, with $X$ being the principal graph.
+Thus, when looking now at the spectral measures, these coincide too, and we have:

+\begin{conclusion} The spectral measures of ADE graphs that we computed in chapter 3 are, from a subfactor viewpoint, the spectral measures of subfactors of index $\leq4$. \end{conclusion}

-It is possible to further build along the above lines, with a combinatorial refinement of the formulae in Theorem 16.40, making appear a certain connection with the Deligne work on the exceptional series of Lie groups, which is not understood yet.
+Which is certainly something very nice, and for the continuation of the story here, we refer to \cite{bbi}, \cite{epu}, \cite{jo5} and related papers.
+There is as well a certain connection with the Deligne work on the exceptional series of Lie groups, which is not understood yet.

+Regarding now the subfactors of index $N\in(4,5]$, and also of small index above 5, these can be classified, but this is a long and complicated story.
+Let us just record here the result in index 5, which is something quite easy to formulate, as follows: